House of Vasa: Eric XIV of Sweden

 Eric XIV was born at Tre Kronor on 13 December 1533.
 Before the age of two, he lost his mother.
 In 1536, his father, Gustav Vasa, married Margaret Leijonhufvud (1516–51), a Swedish noblewoman.
 He was crowned as Eric XIV, but was not necessarily the 14th king of Sweden named Eric.
 He and his brother Charles IX (1604–11) adopted regnal numbers according to Johannes Magnus's partly fictitious history of Sweden.
 There had, however, been at least six earlier Swedish kings with the name of Eric, as well as pretenders about whom very little is known.

 In domestic politics, Eric's ambitions were strongly opposed by the Swedish nobility, including his half-brother, the later John III of Sweden (1537–92).
-John was the Duke of Finland and was married to a Polish princess, which made him friendly with Poland.
-John pursued an expansionist policy in Livonia (now Estonia, Latvia, and Lithuania) which led to contention between the brothers.
+John was the Duke of Finland and was married to a Polish-Lithuanian princess, which made him favourable in Poland-Lithuania.
+John pursued an expansionist policy in Livonia (present-day Estonia, Latvia, and the northern part of Lithuania) which led to contention between the brothers.
 In 1563, John was seized and tried for high treason by Eric's order.

 In the fall of 1568, the dukes and the nobles rebelled, and Eric was dethroned.
 He was then imprisoned by Duke John, who took power.
 Eric's most trusted counsellor, Jöran Persson (1530–68), took much of the blame for the actions directed against the nobility during Eric XIV's reign and was executed shortly after John III ascended to the throne.

 John III of Sweden

 John further initiated peace talks with Denmark and Lübeck to end the Scandinavian Seven Years' War, but rejected the resulting Treaties of Roskilde (1568) where his envoys had accepted far-reaching Danish demands.
 After two more years of fighting, this war was concluded without many Swedish concessions in the Treaty of Stettin (1570).
 During the following years he defeated Russia in the Livonian War, and regained Narva by the Treaty of Plussa in 1583.
-His foreign policy was affected by his connection to Poland; his son Sigismund III Vasa was made king of Poland in 1587.
+His foreign policy was affected by his connection to the Polish-Lithuanian Commonwealth; his son Sigismund III Vasa was made king of Poland and Grand Duke of Lithuania in 1587.

 In January 1569, John was recognized as king by the same riksdag that forced Eric XIV off the throne.
 But this recognition was not without influence from John; Duke Karl received confirmation on his dukedom without the restrictions of his power that the Arboga articles imposed.
 The nobility's power and rights were extended and their responsibilities lessened.

 John was still concerned about his position as king as long as Eric was alive.
 In 1571 he ordered Erik's guards to kill him if there was any suspicion of an escape attempt.
 It is possible this is how Eric died in 1577.